canonical/pebble/README.md

 $ pebble stop srv1        # stop one service
 ```

 When stopping a service, Pebble sends SIGTERM to the service's process group, and waits up to 5 seconds.
 If the command hasn't exited within that time window, Pebble sends SIGKILL to the service's process group and waits up to 5 more seconds.
-If the command exits within that 10-second time window, the stop is considered successful, otherwise `pebble stop` will exit with an error.
+If the command exits within that 10-second time window, the stop is considered successful, otherwise `pebble stop` will exit with an error, regardless of the `on-failure` value.

 ### Updating and restarting services